alexiscaspell/build-your-own-radar/README.md

 $ docker run --rm -p 8080:80 build-your-own-radar
 $ open http://localhost:8080
 ```

-Also in both cases you can always work locally on your machine, updating the csv file (mounting dir /mnt/radar/sheets/) and rendering the result back on your browser.
+Also you can work locally on your machine, updating the csv file (mounting dir **/opt/build-your-own-radar/sheets/**) and rendering the result back on your browser (only in production mode).

+You can check your setup by clicking on "Build my radar" and by loading the `csv` file on this location: http://localhost:8080/sheets/radar.csv